matkoniecz/illegal-use-of-OpenStreetMap/Moovit/Moovit.md

 - 27th November 2019
 - 6th January 2020

-On the 7th December it was reported to OSMF Legal Working Group, report was assigned id 2019120710000072.
+On the 2019-12-07 it was reported to OSMF Legal Working Group, report was assigned id 2019120710000072.

+On the 2020-03-12 the problem was discussed during OSMF Legal Working Group meeting.
+The LWG will send a fax message.
+Hopefully it will be taken more seriously than my emails.

 ## Reaction of the company